Hagbard-Celin/SDMake/Readme.md

 from them.

-*Note: Unmodified upstream code from the DICE and DragonFly BSD projects remain available under their original, permissive BSD terms if extracted and used independently from this combined work.*
+*Note: Unmodified upstream code from the DICE and DragonFly BSD projects remain available under the original, permissive BSD terms if extracted and used independently from this combined work.*

 ### AsyncIO Subsystem (Public Domain)